 Known the world over for our academic excellence, Rutgers is a leading institution for global learning.
 International students are encouraged to consider applying and joining our innovative legal community that is revolutionizing legal education and scholarship for the 21st century.

-An international student applying for admission to Rutgers Law School must:
+An international student applying for regular admission to Rutgers Law School must:

 - Take the Law School Admissions Test (LSAT)